hoplon/hoplon/doc/Getting-Started.md

 ## Functional Reactive Programming

 An example of how macros can be used to advantage is the `with-frp` macro that ships with Hoplon.
-It ties FRP data structures from [Javelin][4] to the DOM.
+It ties the FRP reference type from [Javelin][4] to the DOM.
 Consider the following program:

 ```clojure